pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 <figcaption>--- Atul Gawande, <cite>The Checklist Manifesto</cite>, [2009]{.oldstyle}, pp. [184--5]{.oldstyle}</figcaption>
 </figure>

+Research or scholarship, just like medicine, is not simply a matter of lining up tools into a usable workflow.
+We need to approach this problem in a systemic way, considering the many and various aspects of this new system, including production, governance, culture, economics, and technology.
+The problem is, we're researchers, and instead of just letting things happen the way most commons happen, we are trying to be informed by those who have studied commons, such as Ostrom, Bollier, [Helfrich]{lang=nl}, or Grear, and are attempting to build this thing, or at least organize it, deliberately.
+A member of the SCWG steering committee has commented that the Scholarly Commons is undertheorized, and one of the participants of this workshop commented that the Scholarly Commons is underpracticed.
+With both I would agree.
+Much of the time we're talking hypothetically right now, and we really don't know how all this will play out in reality.
+But I think it is good to act according to the understanding that we have, let the understanding come from where it may.
+Even if we avoid some bumps by trying to apply what we learn from commoning theory, I'm sure that we'll still experience enough trial and error and growing pains throughout this process.

 # The exercise

 Putting those concerns aside for a moment, the compliance exercise was very enlightening for me in some unexpected ways.
-I need to add here that I did not participate directly in most of the exercises, but spent most of the day bobbing between the discussions going on, observing and trying to understand the participants' various perspectives, so my understanding of some of the discussions may be incomplete.
+I need to add here that, while this was the main track of the workshop, there were other discussions going on, and I spent most of the day bobbing between the discussions going on, observing and trying to understand the participants' various perspectives, so my understanding of some of the discussions may be incomplete.

 <figure class="img" resource="#scholarly_commons_backbone_using_existing_stuff_as_parts" property="schema:sharedContent" typeof="schema:ImageObject">
   <link property="schema:representativeOfPage" resource="schema:True"/>